-Using predictive maintenance to avoid unplanned downtime or any failures in your own production or at the customer's is a central idea of Industry 4.0.
-This means that machines or products let you know "on their own", that a failure is very likely to occur soon.
-This must happen in good time so that a maintenance intervention to prevent the failure can still be easily scheduled.
-The more precise the prediction of a failure, the shorter the maintenance can be carried out before the failure would occur and the closer one is to the technically optimal maintenance time.
+Avoiding unplanned downtimes or failures in your own production or at customers' by means of Predictive Maintenance is a central idea of Industry 4.0.
+This means that machines or products report to you "on their own" and inform you that a failure is very likely to occur soon.
+This must happen in time so that the maintenance intervention that prevents the failure can still be planned or commissioned without any problems.
+The more precise the prediction, the shorter the maintenance can be carried out before the failure and the closer you are to the technically optimal maintenance time.

 Predictive Maintenance is a promising concept and, thanks to digital transformation and rapid developments in the field of connectivity, it is also within the reach of medium-sized companies.
 With Predictive Maintenance, dead times can be minimized and the availability of plants and products can be increased in the most efficient way possible.
 But it can also optimize areas such as spare parts management or service technician planning.

 Predictive Maintenance is usually based on a condition monitoring scenario in terms of the technological setup.
 This means that a system that collects data from machines and/or products and puts it into context already exists.